Rajiv Mehrishi: As an IAS officer

 Apart from being the Home Secretary of India, Rajiv Mehrishi has served in various key posts in both Union and Rajasthan governments, such as Chief Secretary of Rajasthan, Principal Resident Commissioner of Rajasthan, Principal Secretary (Finance), Chairman of Indira Gandhi Nahar Board and District Magistrate and Collector of Bikaner in Rajasthan Government, and as the Union Finance Secretary, Union Fertilizers Secretary, and Union Overseas Indian Affairs Secretary, Special Secretary in Ministry of Agriculture and Joint Secretary in the Cabinet Secretariat, in the Union Government.

 Rajiv Mehrishi retired on 30 August 2017.

 Chief Secretary of Rajasthan

 Mehrishi was appointed the Chief Secretary of Rajasthan by the Chief Minister of Rajasthan on 21 December 2013.

 Finance Secretary

 Mehrishi was appointed as the Economic Affairs Secretary by the Appointments Committee of the Cabinet (ACC).
 As he was the senior-most Secretary in the Ministry of Finance, he was designated as Finance Secretary.

 Home Secretary

 Rajiv Mehrishi was appointed as the Union Home Secretary by the Appointments Committee of the Cabinet (ACC) on 31 August 2015.

 As Comptroller and Auditor General of India

-Rajiv Mehrishi assumed the office of Comptroller and Auditor General of India (C&AG) on 25 September 2017 and hold the office till 7 August 2020.
+Rajiv Mehrishi assumed the office of Comptroller and Auditor General of India (C&AG) on 25 September 2017 and held the office till 7 August 2020.
 Mehrishi also concurrently became the Vice-Chairman of the United Nations Panel of External Auditors.